 Coblentz’s Chambers-ranked White Collar Defense and Investigations group has decades of experience in criminal and regulatory investigations and prosecutions in matters across the country.
 The group also has extensive experience conducting internal investigations for U.S. and foreign businesses and acting as monitors in sensitive, high-profile matters.

-Our White Collar Defense and Investigations team includes three former federal prosecutors (a past Chief of the Securities Fraud Section at the U.S. Attorney’s Office for the Northern District of California and two Assistant United States Attorneys for the Southern District of California), a former Trial Attorney in the Tax Division of the U.S. Department of Justice, a former long-time public defender in San Francisco, and other attorneys with prior government experience, including at the California Attorney General’s office.
+The group is led by three former federal prosecutors, one a past Chief of the Securities Fraud Section at the U.S. Attorney’s Office for the Northern District of California, and two Assistant United States Attorneys for the Southern District of California.
+The team also includes a former Trial Attorney in the Tax Division of the U.S. Department of Justice and a former San Francisco public defender.

-Some matters in this area suggest systemic issues calling for systemic solutions.
-We are also regularly selected by governmental and private parties to complex or class action employment cases – typically national in scope – to serve as Monitors of Consent Decrees that resolve those cases, or as Special Masters to resolve disputes arising under those Decrees.
+We are regularly selected by governmental and private parties to complex or class action employment cases – typically national in scope – to serve as Monitors of Consent Decrees that resolve those cases, or as Special Masters to resolve disputes arising under those Decrees.
 These cases involve wide-ranging injunctive, remedial, and corrective relief that seeks to re-engineer the employment or compliance systems that are alleged to have led to the underlying issues.
 We have handled multiple cases brought by the Equal Employment Opportunity Commission, other law enforcement agencies, or by private class action plaintiffs’ firms against national companies.
 These assignments require active involvement with both parties to ensure the agreed-upon transformational efforts are working and the Decree is being honored in the execution of those commitments.
 These assignments can also involve providing consulting services on how to design effective Human Resources and other compliance functions, such as investigations, data analysis, complaint assessment, and training methodologies.